spine-tools/Spine-Toolbox/docs/source/main_window.rst

 This section describes the different components in the application main window.

-The first time you start the application you will see the main window.
+The first time you start the application you will see the main window like this.

 .. image:: img/main_window_no_project.png
    :align: center